-On October 31, 2006, Donald Glassman, an archivist at Barnard College in New York City, was accused by his wife of raping her on several occasions.
+On October 31, 2006, 36-year-old Donald Glassman, an archivist at Barnard College in New York City, was falsely accused by his wife of holding her down and forcing himself upon her that morning.
+He was immediately arrested and charged with first-degree rape and assault.

 He went on trial in New York State Supreme Court in October 2007.
 His accuser testified that he had raped and assaulted her.
 Glassman, who had been fired from his $50,200-a-year job by Barnard because of the accusations, wanted to and intended to testify, but his attorney, Howard L. Blau, decided on his own to rest the case without calling Glassman or presenting any other evidence.